Vladislav Pedder

 Sofia, Avangard Prima, 2019, 522 p. (in English).

-Only the table of contents is available online.
 Serafima's list of works mentions: "The Last Messiah.
-Philosophical Challenges within Peter Wessel Zapffe s Heritage.
-Sofia, Avangard Prima, 2020, 495 p. (in Russian).", but its existence has not been confirmed, nor has it been found on the network
+Philosophical Challenges within Peter Wessel Zapffe’s Heritage.
+Sofia, Avangard Prima, 2020, 495 p. (in Bulgarian)."

 2024